 Arch-OS network tool monitors and harnesses the flow of data within the buildings computer networks, providing a rich source for audio-visual simulations.Arch-OS network tool monitors TCP/IP network traffic without interfering with the speed of the network or transgressing data protection legislation.
 Quantity and speed of traffic can be monitored as well as direct interactions with the other components of the Arch-OS system through the Arch-OS server.

 The system also provides a range of streaming media output and direct access to the Arch-OS server to support interactions with the other Arch-OS elements.

 The control centre for Arch-OS, the central processor, the modeller and visualiser… brain…

 The Core processes and manipulates the dynamic data generated by the ‘interface’.
-The Core computer systems use a data engine which incorporate a range of interactive multimedia applications (video and audio processors, neural networks, generative media, dynamic visualisation and simulation software) which generate a dynamic 3D sonic model of the building and its activities.
+The Core computer system uses a data engine which incorporate a range of interactive multimedia applications (video and audio processors, neural networks, generative media, dynamic visualisation and simulation software) which generate a dynamic 3D sonic model of the building and its activities.

 The Core data model allows artists, scientists and engineers to manipulate and control the buildings media output which can be broadcast within and between each structure, and out over the internet.

 Arch-OS Projects are curated and produced by i-DAT.

 The outputs of these activities can be seen here.